Writing Love Letters to My Son To Preserve Memories

 What does this have to do with Alzheimer's?
 Writing makes memories.

 If you care for someone who can no longer write a letter, perhaps relatives or friends could write letters to them, and you could read them.
-We don't know what really can be comprehended, but maybe something familiar will spark a memory or two in your loved one.
+We don't know what can really be comprehended, but something familiar will spark a memory or two in your loved one.
+These written recollections, preserving memories through letters, might offer a comforting connection.

 It all started nearly 39 years ago

-When my son was born almost 39 years ago, I wrote him a letter the day I had him and I was still in the hospital.
-I didn't know at the time when I would ever give it to him, but I knew he would get it someday.
+When my son was born almost 39 years ago, I wrote him a letter the day I had him, and I was still in the hospital.
+I didn't know when I would give it to him, but I knew he would get it someday.
 I was rather emotional that day, so it was pretty sappy.

 Then, every year on his birthday, I would write him another letter.
-I would highlight what "firsts" he accomplished, funny stories, and add a few photos.
+I would highlight the "firsts" he accomplished, share some funny stories, and include a few photos.
 I looked forward to writing that letter all year long.
 I kept that up every year.
 I kept the letters in the safety deposit box with his name and the date.
 He never knew I was doing this.
+These annual installments of memories through letters became a precious tradition.

 Then, when I was diagnosed with Alzheimer's, these letters became so important to me.